-Many HR departments will assess your covering letter as an example of your linguistic skills.
+Many HR departments will assess your cover letter as an example of your linguistic skills.
 Spelling or grammar mistakes are absolute no-nos.
-Have your covering letter proofread by someone else to be on the safe side.
+Have your cover letter proofread by someone else to be on the safe side.

 Structure - the ideal composition of your covering letter

 - Form of address: Avoid the general clichés like "Dear Sir/Madame".
 If you do not know the name of your contact person, find it out.

 - First paragraph: Refer specifically to the job that you are applying for (e.g. quote the job number, where saw the vacancy advertised etc.).

 - Second and where relevant third paragraph: Explain why you are particularly well suited to this role.